HolidayOugi/Sma5hMusic-Extra/README.md

 ## Miscellaneous fixes and improvements

 * (*Should have*) fixed bug where songs would stop playing in-game due to their order in the global song list.
 * Packs now are output in a subfolder of the build folder.
-This can be disabled in settings.
+This can be disabled in Global Settings.
-* The default volume for a new song can now be set in settings.
+* The default volume for a new song can now be set in Global Settings.
 * Volume can now be set to the mean or median value of all songs' volume in a Mod.
-* The Song List can now be exported in a spreadsheet.
+* The Song List can now be exported to a spreadsheet.
-* [Experimental] A mod can now be imported from an old Music Pack build from an option in the Extra submenu.
+* [Experimental] Added option to generate a Sma5hMusic Mod from an already generated build.
-* Small text now shows correctly in GUI.
+* Small text is now shown directly in the GUI.
-* A display box has been added to the BGM Properties window to show how the text will appear in game, with both colors and small text.
+* A display box has been added to the BGM Properties Window to show how the text will appear in game, with both colors and small text.
-* A button has been added to the BGM Properties window to automatically add Small text brackets.
+* A button has been added to the BGM Properties Window to automatically add Small text brackets.
 If a portion of text is highlighted when pressing the button, it will apply the brackets to that portion of text.
-* A checkbox has been added to the Series Properties window to enable or disable the "Series" text suffix in Music Select / Sound Test.
+* Added a checkbox in the Series Properties Window to enable/disable the "Series" suffix after the Series name in Music Select.
-* Changes to core songs volume are now saved and the corresponding nus3bank can now be built.
+* Core Songs volume can now be changed in app and the relevant nus3bank will be generated at build time.
+This can be disabled in Global Settings.
 * Songs can now be sorted alphabetically per game or per series automatically.
-* If a song from custom Series was not manually added to a playlist, the software will automatically add it to the Battlefield playlist to ensure it shows up in-game.
+* If a song from custom Series was not manually added to a playlist, it will be automatically added to the Battlefield playlist to ensure it shows up in-game.
-* Settings can now be saved when output folder is missing.
+* Global Settings can now be saved when output folder is missing.
-* Fixed importing of files with Japanese characters.
+* Fixed importing of files with Japanese characters not working.
-* Fixed possible silent conversion fail between lopus and Nus3audio during build.
+* Fixed a possible silent conversion fail with BRSTM/IDSP/LOPUS files at build time.
-* Fixed importing of old overrides having invalid characters.
+* Fixed importing of overrides from older Sma5hMusic builds having invalid characters.
-* Fixed UI elements not showing properly on low screen resolutions.
+* Fixed some UI elements not showing properly at lower screen resolutions.
+* Fixed tone ID validation not always checking if the value is already present.

 ## FAQ